jQwitt/configuration-tutorial/README.md

 We will be adding:

 -   Prettier, our code formatter and style enforcer
 -   ESLint, our linter and first defense against bugs
 -   Git Hooks, lets us automatically double check correctness and format

+# Prettier

+Add the extension from the VSCode marketplace [LINK](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

+Also run `yarn add prettier` to add it to the project as a dependency.

+Next go to your VSCode settings (command , on Mac) and type 'Format' into the search bar.
+Ensure that the default formatter is set to `prettier-vscode` and 'Format On Save' is checked.

+Here we can add a `.prettierrc` file to configure our style rules.
+I've added one already, so feel free to change some rules and get a feel for how it works!

+Lastly, we can add a `.prettierignore` file to exclude parts of our code we don't want to format.
+Checkout the one in the project for more info.

+To confirm its working, run `yarn prettier -c src` to check for errors, and `yarn prettier -w src` to overwrite them.